sameerbhatnagar/CEGEP_Data_mining_for_student_success/README.md

 Many thanks go to
  - Derek Gaucher and Anna Likht from Dawson College's Office of IST for composing the scripts which extract the data from college databases
+ - the Dawson College Science program, for support and feedback throughout the developpment of initial versions of this project
- - Funding provided by the _Programme de Recherche en Enseignment et Apprentissage_
+ - This project was made possible through funding provided by the _Programme de Recherche en Enseignment et Apprentissage_